Course Content

 Lambda Functions in Python

-All the functions we've created up until now are stored in memory after the code runs for the first time.
-However, there are times when you might not want to create a standalone function, especially for straightforward tasks.
-In these situations, you can use Python's lambda
+All the functions you've created so far are stored in memory after running the code for the first time.
+However, sometimes you may not want to define a separate function—especially for simple, straightforward tasks.
+In these cases, Python's lambda

-As an illustration, let's revisit our initial function.
-We can refactor it using a lambda function to return the squared sum of two numbers:
+Let's illustrate this by revisiting our earlier function.
+You can rewrite it using a lambda function to return the squared sum of two numbers

 # Define lambda function sq = lambda x, y: (x + y)**2 # Test it print('Sum of 2 and 3 squared is', sq(2, 3))